python-virtualenvwrapper/virtualenvwrapper/docs/en/install.rst

 .. warning::

-   When the lazy-loading version of the startup script is used, tab-completion does not work until after the first virtualenvwrapper command has been run.
-For example, tab completion does not work for the first instance of :ref:`command-workon`.
+   When the lazy-loading version of the startup script is used, tab-completion of arguments to virtualenvwrapper commands (such as environment names) is not enabled until after the first command has been run.
+For example, tab completion of environments does not work for the first instance of :ref:`command-workon`.

 Quick-Start
 ===========